john-redd/pt-3-heroku-demo/readme.md

 8. To deploy new changes to heroku, re-run steps 5, 6, and 7.

 ### Push this project to Heroku
+Start by cloning this project to your local machine.
+Then navigate to the directory where you cloned the project and open it in VSCode.

-1. Open your terminal and run `npm install` to install all the dependencies in this project.
+1. Open your terminal in VSCode and run `npm install` to install all the dependencies in this project.
 2. `npx heroku login` to login to heroku.
 This should open up a tab in your browser after a few seconds.
 3. `git init` if you haven't already initialized a git repo
 4. `npx heroku git:remote -a replace-with-app-name`